Ecole Globale International Girls' School

-Ecole Globale International Girls' School is a private international boarding school for girls, situated in the foothills of the Himalayas in Dehradun, Uttarakhand, India.
+École Globale International Girls' School is a private international boarding school for girls, situated in the foothills of the Himalayas in Dehradun, Uttarakhand, India.

 History

 Ecole Globale was founded in 2013 by Amarjeet Juneja to provide college-preparatory education to girl students from India and overseas.
 There are over 300 students at the school.

 Affiliation

-Ecole Globale International Girls' School is affiliated with the Cambridge International Examinations (CIE) and the Central Board of Secondary Education (CBSE).
+École Globale International Girls' School is affiliated with the Cambridge International Examinations (CIE) and the Central Board of Secondary Education (CBSE).

 Academics

-Ecole Globale offers education from grades 4th to 12th.
-Students have a choice to study science or commerce after Class 8th.
-The school is located on a 40 acre campus.
+École Globale offers education from grades 4th to 12th.
+Students have a choice to study science, commerce or humanities after Class 8th (for students who have opted for the CIE curriculum) and Class 10th (for students who have opted for the CBSE curriculum) The school is located on a 40 acre campus.

-Ecole Globale International Girls' School was awarded with the National Excellence Award at the 3rd National School Excellence Awards Ceremony hosted by Brain feed in New Delhi.
+École Globale International Girls' School was awarded with the National Excellence Award at the 3rd National School Excellence Awards Ceremony hosted by Brain feed in New Delhi.

 Sports

-Students of Ecole Globale International Schools' students participated with other schools in different state level Competitions.
+Students of École Globale International Schools' students participated with other schools in different state level Competitions.